5 Causes For Vaginal Itching That Are Not an Infection

-It’s often the result of infections caused by an alteration in the pH balance in the area, but there are many other factors that can cause it.
+This condition affects many women at different stages of their life.
+It’s often the result of infections due to an alteration in the pH balance in the area, but there are many other causes for vaginal itching that may affect you.

 Whatever the cause may be, it’s still a very annoying occurrence that can cause women to worry and feel insecure.